-The GEC Teach in Thailand program is a great opportunity of working holiday.
+The GEC Teach English in Thailand program is a great opportunity of working holiday.
 You will live and work in one of the most beautiful countries of the world.
 Teachers have access to some of the most incredible landscapes in the world while earning a wage that allows most to live comfortably while still being able to save.
 Get ready to meet smiling people, eat delicious Thai food and have lots of fun!

 Thailand has a unique culture and it is different from any other in the world with its Buddhist temples, bustling cities, beautiful countryside, and gorgeous beaches.
 Thai food is one of the world’s tastiest cuisines.